 INTRODUCTION

 The economy of the majority of African countries is essentially based on agriculture [1].
-Gardening, an important foundation in this agriculture, contributes to food supplying by providing proteins, vitamins and minerals that are essential to any cereal-based diet (Millogo [2][3]..
+Gardening, an important foundation in this agriculture, contributes to the food supply by providing proteins, vitamins and minerals that are essential to any cereal-based diet (Millogo [2][3].
 Today, gardening has become one of the most important sources of income in several African countries [4].
 It employs mostly women who provide for their daily needs [5].
 However, with the introduction of exotic vegetables from temperate regions to the African continent, most African vegetables have long been neglected (Abukutsa, 2010[4].
 These vegetables have been marginalized by research and policy-makers and have not been taken into account in national agricultural programmes.
 In Burkina Faso, to achieve food sovereignty, the government has focused mainly on cash crops (especially cotton) or cereal crops (rice, sorghum, millet, maize) and, more recently, Jatropha sp as a source of agro-biofuel [6].
 Strategies for contributing to food sovereignty rarely take into account secondary crops, including gardening products and spinach in particular.
 Spinach (Spinacia oleracea L.) is an annual or biennial vegetable of the Chenopodiaceae or Amaranthaceae family grown as a garden crop.
-In Burkina Faso, it is highly prized for its high protein, fiber, vitamin A, B1, B2, C, E and mineral content [7][8][9].
+In Burkina Faso, it is highly prized for its high protein, fiber, vitamins A, B1, B2, C, E and mineral content [7][8][9].
 However, it remains a neglected and marginalized species among researchers and is not taken into account in agricultural programmes.
 Moreover, spinach production remains very low and does not meet national demand.
-In scientific terms, no studies have been carried out on the management and farming diversity of the spinach.
-In order to lay the scientific foundations for the development of the species, a survey ethno-botanical survey has been carried out.
+In scientific terms, no studies have been carried out on the management and farming diversity of spinach.
+In order to lay the scientific foundations for the development of the species, a survey ethnobotanical survey has been carried out.
 The aim is to find out how spinach is grown.
 Specifically, it consists of identifying the characteristics of spinach management and farming diversity.

 MATERIALS AND METHODS